-Pandemic is a co-op board game where the players take on the role of workers for the CDC racing to cure four diseases spreading around the world before they spread to far and destroy the world.
+Pandemic is a co-op board game where the players take on the role of workers for the CDC (Center for Disease Control) racing to cure four diseases spreading around the world before they spread out of control and overtake the world.
+Players work together to treat disease hotspots and research cures.

 Ranked in these QuestionsQuestion Ranking